nikolaykargin/artykul-instructions/README.md

 We recommend using macOS with [Universal Clipboard](https://support.apple.com/en-us/HT209460) feature enabled.
 Developing instructions on the phone is not a good idea.

-Disable JavaScript in your browser; Artikul does not execute JS.
+Disable JavaScript in your browser; Artykul does not execute JS.
 The standard developer panel in Safari or Chrome is enough to explore markup.
 If something goes completely wrong, then install the following user-agent:

 ```
 Artykul/1.0 ALCore/1.0 (like TwitterBot)